-The demographic assumptions are the same as those used for funding purposes.
+The demographic assumptions are the same as those used for funding purposes, but we have used the most recent CMI future improvement tables (CMI 2021).
 Full details of these assumptions are set out in the formal report on the actuarial valuation dated March 2020.

-During the year corporate bond yields decreased, resulting in a lower discount rate being used for IAS26 purposes at the year-end than at the beginning of the year (2.1% p.a. vs 2.4% at the prior year end).
-In addition, the expected long-term rate of CPI inflation increased during the year, from 2.1% p.a. at the prior year end to 2.7% p.a.
-Both of these factors served to increase the liabilities over the year.
+During the year corporate bond yields increased, resulting in a higher discount rate being used for IAS26 purposes at the year-end than at the beginning of the year (2.8% p.a. vs 2.1%).
+This on its own would have led to a significantly lower value placed on the liabilities but it was offset by an increase in the expected long-term rate of CPI inflation increased during the year, from 2.7% p.a to 3.4%.

-The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2020 was estimated as £1,843 million including the potential impact of the McCloud Judgment.
+The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2021 was estimated as £2,155 million including the potential impact of the McCloud Judgment.

-Interest over the year increased the liabilities by c£44 million and allowing for net benefits accrued/paid over the period also increased the liabilities by c£14 million (this includes any increase in liabilities arising as a result of early retirement).

-There was also an increase in liabilities of £254 million due to "actuarial losses" (i.e. the effects of the changes in the actuarial assumptions used, referred to above, offset to a small extent by the fact that the 2021 pension increase award was less than assumed).
+Interest over the year increased the liabilities by c£45 million and allowing for net benefits accrued/paid over the period also increased the liabilities by c£29 million (this includes any increase in liabilities arising as a result of early retirement).
+There was also a decrease in liabilities of £10 million due to "actuarial gains" (i.e. the effects of the changes in the actuarial assumptions used, referred to above, offset to a small extent by the fact that the 2022 pension increase award was more than assumed).

-The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2021 is therefore £2,155 million.
+The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2022 is therefore £2,219 million.